 This book by Lathey thus addresses the main aspects of translation of (children’s) literature and is therefore highly recommended.

-Darja Mazi-Leskovar [Darja Mazi-Leskovar is Associate Professor of Literature with a special interest in children’s literature and translation at Maribor University, Slovenia.]
+Review by Darja Mazi-Leskovar [Darja Mazi-Leskovar is Associate Professor of Literature with a special interest in children’s literature and translation at Maribor University, Slovenia.]

 The International Board on Books for Young People is a unique international alliance of everyone interested in children’s literature: academics, librarians, writers, illustrators, publishers, teachers, literacy workers, booksellers, parents and others.